The Conservation Center

-You are also most welcome to visit the Conservation Center in person; if you are interested in seeing the school, please make an appointment electronically by sending an e-mail to email@example.com.
+If you are thinking about applying to our program, you are most welcome to visit the Conservation Center in person; make an appointment by sending an e-mail to email@example.com.

 Enjoy the website and I hope to meet you in New York!